-Israel agrees to ceasefire deal, paving way for some captives’ release
+Israel, Hamas agree to truce, paving way for some captives’ release

 It has said some of the captives were killed in the Israeli bombardment.

-The Al Quds Brigades, the armed wing of the Palestinian Islamic Jihad group which was also involved in Hamas’s October 7 raid, said late on Tuesday that one of the Israelis it was holding captive had died.
+The al-Quds Brigades, the armed wing of the Palestinian Islamic Jihad group, which was also involved in Hamas’s October 7 raid, said late on Tuesday that one of the Israelis it was holding captive had died.

 “We previously expressed our willingness to release her for humanitarian reasons but the enemy was stalling and this led to her death,” they said on their Telegram channel.